OctopusDeploy/docs/docs/deploying-applications/terraform-deployments/apply-terraform/index_content_[2018.3,).partial.md

 ## AWS Account Support

-If you wish to use the AWS credentials managed by Octopus when deploying Terraform templates, the AWS account will need to be added to Octopus and a variable referencing the account configured in the project.
+If you wish to use AWS credentials managed by Octopus when deploying Terraform templates, the AWS account will need to be added to Octopus, and a variable referencing the account configured in the project.

 :::hint
 Using AWS credentials managed by Octopus is optional.
 These credentials can be saved directly into the Terraform template if that approach is preferable.